RENCI-NRIG/nodeagent2/README.md

  * http(s)://hostname:port/schedule/<plugin name> (GET) - returns the schedule information for the particular plugin
  * http(s)://hostname:port/schedule/<plugin name>/<reservation id> (GET) - returns the schedule information for the particular reservation of the specified plugin

-There are examples of using [source:orca-external/node-agent2/trunk/client/src/main/java/orca/nodeagent2/client/RestClient.java pure Java] to communicate with this API (using minimal Java dependencies) as well as examples of using [source:orca-external/na2-plugins/na2-oscars-lib/scripts/ curl] to do the same.
+There are examples of using [pure Java](client/src/main/java/orca/nodeagent2/client/RestClient.java) to communicate with this API (using minimal Java dependencies) as well as examples of using [curl](https://github.com/RENCI-NRIG/na2-oscars-plugin/ curl) to do the same.

 ## ORCA Interface